4 ways for machine builders to increase revenue with digital services

 In the printing and packaging industry, there are plenty of examples on how this strategy is applied successfully.
 By sending the consumables to your customer before they even know they need them, you completely take away their need to worry about them.
 This is a win-win, leading to increased uptime and recurring revenue for the machine builder.

-Is this strategy worth considering for you?
+Is this recurring revenue model worth considering for you?
 Read our blog to learn more about the possibilities and benefits.

 Monitoring service for wear and tear parts leading to multiple sources of profit